chrisbuckley/altitude-2017-lb-workshop/README.md

   }
 ```

-You can then upload our main.vcl as an update to our version (we have given the new VCL a new name to distinguish from the old, so that we can this as the new "main":
+You can then upload our main.vcl as an update to our version (we have given the new VCL a new name to distinguish from the old, so that we can set this as the new "main":

 `curl -vs -H "Fastly-Key: ${API_KEY}" -X POST -H "Content-Type: application/x-www-form-urlencoded" https://api.fastly.com//service/${SERVICE_ID}/version/4/vcl --data "name=main-blog-geo&main=true" --data-urlencode "content@main.vcl"`